Caregivers, Family Members, Others In Harm’s Way

 Neurodegenerative disease is the fastest-growing cause of death around the world.
 It will soon be the leading cause of death.
 Scientists have finally confirmed that Alzheimer’s disease and other forms of neurodegenerative disease are forms of prion disease, which means that they are highly infectious.
 Caregivers, family members and billions of innocent people are caught in the crossfire of this explosive epidemic.
 It’s even killing wildlife.
 Victims are prion incubators and prion distributors.
 Prions kill with unparalleled efficiency.
 The epidemic has been building for decades.
-So has the denial.
+So has the global denial.

 Alzheimer’s disease alone is taking the lives of 50-100 million people around the world now.
 Millions will die of the disease this year, while even more will be diagnosed, misdiagnosed and undiagnosed.
 The epidemic is more severe in some countries than others.
-Sick mammals are serving as proverbial canaries in a coalmine, but we are ignoring the bodies of evidence—millions of infectious bodies.
+Sick mammals are serving as proverbial canaries in a coal mine, but we are ignoring the bodies of evidence—millions of infectious bodies.

+Prion disease often is described as a wasting disease that causes a loss of body mass and brain mass.
+Alzheimer’s disease alone is taking the lives of 50-100 million people around the world now.
 Despite millions of deaths annually, experts suggest that the prevalence of Alzheimer’s disease will quadruple by 2050, if not sooner.
 Unfortunately, there is a growing stack of evidence that Alzheimer’s disease, Parkinson’s disease and other brain diseases are transmissible.
 Deadly, self-replicating proteins appear to be one of the common threads.
 Abnormal proteins appear to be related to the global autism epidemic.

 Prions (PREE-ons) are a deadly and unstoppable form of protein that migrates, mutates, multiplies and kills.
 Prions cause fatal neurodegenerative disease in humans and other mammals by converting the cellular version of prion protein into a toxic form of prion that erodes the brain and body.
 It’s comparable to the way cancer cells develop and spread, except that deadly prions are indestructible pathogens.